erdemiraysu/erdemiraysu/README.md

 🤔 Currently, I’m looking for help with finding a reliable speech rhythm measure.

-💬 Ask me about music, art and data.

-📫 How to reach me: email: erdemiraysu@gmail.com.

 ⚡ Fun fact: I used to practice piano very intensely during high school and college years.